Property maps

 Making your own map

 We haven’t made every concievable property or combination of properties into a map method.
-Should you want to make your own map this can be easily achieved using Image objects.
+Should you want to make your own map this easily be achieved using Image objects.

 First you need to instantiate an image to hold your map with the resolution and FOV.